medgarcy/SQL_beginner/README.md

 | SQL Syntax Pattern                        | Don’t use direct numbers for identifiers of Primary Key and pizzeria                                                                                               |

-Please register new orders from Denis and Irina on 24th of February 2022 for the new menu with “sicilian pizza”.
+Please register new orders from Denis and Irina on February 24, 2022 for the new menu with "Sicilian Pizza".
-**Warning**: this exercise will probably be the cause  of changing data in the wrong way.
-Actually, you can restore the initial database model with data from the link in the “Rules of the day” section and replay script from Exercises 07 , 08 and 09.
+**Warning**: This exercise will probably cause you to change data in the wrong way.
+Actually, you can restore the original database model with data from the link in the Rules of the Day section and replay the script from Exercises 07, 08 and 09.

 ## Chapter XV